Water Heater Installations

 The Cons

-No Hot Water During Power Outages (a simple solution!)
+No Hot Water During Power Outages (We have a solution!)

-Because the gas tankless water heater runs off of a small amount of electricity, if you experience a power outage, you won’t have hot water.
-A tankless runs off an electric ignition, which means you don’t have a standing pilot light that uses unnecessary gas.
-If you live in an area that has frequent power outages, a back-up battery (similar to a computer battery backup) this can be added to your gas tankless water heater so you’ll always have hot water whenever you need it!
+Because the gas tankless water heater runs off a small amount of electricity, you won't have hot water if you experience a power outage.
+A tankless runs off an electric ignition, which means you don't have a standing pilot light that uses unnecessary gas.
+If you live in an area with frequent power outages, a backup battery (similar to a computer battery backup) can be added to your gas tankless water heater to have hot water whenever needed!

 Output Challenges

-As long as your tankless water heater is properly sized for your home, you won’t experience an output challenge.
-It’s vital to know the product’s capability compared to your family's demands.
-If both are taken into consideration during the sizing process, there won’t be an output problem.
+As long as your tankless water heater is properly sized for your home, you won't experience an output challenge.
+It's vital to know the product's capability compared to your family's demands.
+If both are considered during the sizing process, there won't be an output problem.
 Hiring the right contractor to install your tankless water heater is a smart choice.

 Higher Upfront Cost

-A tankless water heater does have a higher upfront cost compared to a tank-type water heater.
-Not only is it a more expensive piece of equipment, but the installation itself is a factor in the final cost.
-It takes a true professional to properly install a tankless water heater for many reasons.
-The pros at Tankless Pros Az have Navien factory trained technicians that will get the job done right.
+A tankless water heater costs more upfront than a tank-type water heater.
+Not only is it a more expensive piece of equipment, but the installation is a factor in the final cost.
+It takes a true professional to install a tankless water heater for many reasons properly.
+The pros at Tankless Pros Az have Navien factory-trained technicians who will get the job done right.

 Interested in talking about getting a gas tankless water heater installed?